 Contact a Massachusetts eminent domain attorney today for an initial consultation.
 Our experience, meticulous research and formidable trial skills make him an effective advocate in eminent domain litigation.

-Call today at 617-892-4391.
+Call today at 866-675-2109.
 Your phone or e-mail messages left after business hours will be promptly returned.
 Remote consultation options are available.